Steps To Enter The U.S. On An F-1 or J-1 Visa

 - Westchester Pre-Arrival Guide for F-1 Students (PDF)

-- New York City Pre Arrival Guide for J-1 Students (PDF)
+- New York City Pre Arrival Guide for J-1 Students and Scholars (PDF)

 - Online Pre-Arrival Orientation for F-1 Students